leangjia/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 Adjust Last Operation
 ---------------------

-In the case of the 3D View, there is the possibility to tweak the operation once accepted, using the specific :ref:`ui-undo-redo-adjust-last-operation` panel corresponding to the tool.
+In the case of the 3D Viewport, there is the possibility to tweak the operation once accepted, using the specific :ref:`ui-undo-redo-adjust-last-operation` panel corresponding to the tool.

 Value